-Soft tissue sarcomas develop in supporting or connective tissue such as the muscle, nerves, tendons, blood vessels and fatty and fibrous tissues.
+Soft tissue sarcomas are cancers that develop in supporting or connective tissue such as the muscle, nerves, tendons, blood vessels and fatty and fibrous tissues.

 They commonly affect the arms, legs and trunk.
 They also appear in the stomach and intestines (GIST) as well as behind the abdomen (retroperitoneal sarcomas) and the female reproductive system (gynaecological sarcomas).

 The most common subtype of soft tissue sarcoma is GIST.

 Below we list some of the subtypes.
 You can click here for a full list of sarcoma subtypes.

 We have new data on soft tissue sarcoma.
 Click here to explore.